Published Works

 External representations, particularly visuals, are important in strategic decision-making.
 However, their pervasiveness and impact are not well understood in the strategy literature.
 Based on cognitive science research, we identify four cognitive functions crucial to strategic decision-making that benefit from using external representations.
 We also propose a conceptual model and propositions that explain how the quality of strategic decision-making depends on the interactions among task environment, external representations, and managers.
 We show that external representations influence in predictable ways the boundedly-rational process of searching for new strategies.
 Key determinants include the manager’s representational capability and the usability and malleability of the external representation.
 We discuss implications for users, designers, and teachers of external representations in strategy, as well as suggest avenues for future research.

-Working papers & Works in progress
+Working papers

 - Runner-up, 2023 Strategic Management Society Conference Behavioral Strategy Interest Group Best Paper Prize